Jamie Yeo: Personal life

 Yeo began dating Glenn Ong in 2001 and the couple married in New Creation Church three years later in 2004, but separated in early 2009.

 In 2010, Yeo married Thorsten Nolte, a British immigrant in Singapore and the couple had a daughter.
 However, they divorced in February 2015.
 In April 2016, she gained sole custody of her daughter, Alysia.

-In June 2017, she announced to the media that she was getting married for the third time to another British immigrant in Singapore, Rupert, and was five months pregnant with a baby boy.
+In June 2017, she announced to the media that she was getting married for the third time to another British immigrant in Singapore, Rupert Evill, and was five months pregnant with a baby boy.
 Their son, Luke, was born on 29 August 2017.

-In November 2021, Yeo said that she's moving to Britain with her family in order to spend more time with Rupert's parents.
 Yeo moved to England with her family in July 2022.
+She currently lives in Lewes.

+In October 2023, in support of the Breast Cancer Awareness Month, Yeo revealed that she was diagnosed with an early-stage breast cancer in 2021.
+Yeo said she underwent a lumpectomy and radiation therapy and is currently on an "ongoing regimen of pills" to treat the condition.